merkrafter/AlgorithmEngineeringLab2020/README.md

 ## Project
 The second part of this course is a more complex C++ project to put the pieces learned in the assignments together.
-In my case, it is a bot for a round-based, two-player board game.
+In my case, it is a bot library for a round-based, two-player board game.
 Have a look at its README file for further information.

 ## Paper